The Best Rivers In Ontario For Trout And Steelhead

 FISHING SHELTER VALLEY CREEK

-Shelter Valley Creek is a nice small creek about 80 minutes drive from Toronto that is about 12 feet wide and is located near the little town of Grafton.
+Shelter Valley Creek is a nice small creek about 80 minutes’ drive from Toronto.
+It is about 12 feet wide and located near the little town of Grafton.

-For a small creek, it has good runs of steelhead, and salmon, and some lake run brown trout.
+For a small creek, it has good runs of steelhead, salmon, and some lake-run brown trout.

-There are also brook trout in the upper sections but both anglers and the landowners on this creek tell me that much of this creek is private property which also includes the river bottom.
+There are also brook trout in the upper sections, but both anglers and the landowners on this creek tell me that much of it is private property, including the river bottom.

 Shelter Valley Fishing Access